top of page

 • medical records and treatment history

-• consistency of symptoms
+• consistency of symptoms over time

-• expert opinions when needed
+• expert opinions when required

 • timing of evidence gathering

-A lawyer’s process matters more than marketing.
+For that reason, a lawyer’s process and preparation usually matter more than marketing.

-Experience and fit
+Experience

 How often do you handle cases like mine?